How do I apply for a federal student loan?

 There are several repayment options available that are designed to meet the individual needs of borrowers.
-Some repayment plans are not available to parent PLUS borrowers.
 Your loan servicer can help you understand which repayment options are available to you.
 Generally, you’ll have 10 to 25 years to repay your loan, depending on the repayment plan that you choose.
 Learn about your repayment options.

 What if I have trouble repaying my loan?